ekovac2/Facebook-data-collector/README.md

 ## Launching application

 * Clone repository https://github.com/ekovac2/Facebook-data-collector.git
-* Enter the React.js application and run commands:
+* Navigate to the project directory and run commands
    * npm install
    * npm start

 ## Authorization
 You can choose one of two methods to access the application and go through the authorization step.

-If you want to access the application with your Facebook profile:
+If you want to access the application with your existing Facebook profile:
 * Go to link https://developers.facebook.com/ and create an account there.
 * Contact developer: edinakovac97@hotmail.com for application access.